Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 "Tube in a box" kits are available from some suppliers for owners who want to self-fit.
 The tube is supplied pre-built and the owner glues it to the hull themselves.
 This is a legitimate option for some owners but the decision should be made clearly.

 Cost varies significantly with boat size, tube complexity, fabric grade, fittings and the condition of the existing hull and flange.
-As a rough orientation, here is what affects price:
+Here is what affects the price:

 The most useful way to understand what your retube will cost is to send us the boat make, model, length and photos.
 We will provide a written quote based on the actual job rather than a bracket.
 Contact us at sales@ribcollar.com or call 01935 722988.